nidhi829n/Todo-List/README.md

 # 🚀 Features

-1.Add new tasks
+1. Add new tasks

-2.Delete tasks
+2. Delete tasks

-3.Tasks are saved in localStorage (no backend required)
+3. Tasks are saved in localStorage (no backend required)

 # 🛠️ Technologies Used

-1.HTML
+1. HTML

-2.JavaScript
+2. JavaScript

 # Live Demo